Distribute Credentials Securely Using Secrets

 Name: test-secret Namespace: default Labels: <none> Annotations: <none> Type: Opaque Data ==== password: 13 bytes username: 7 bytes

-Note: If you want to skip the Base64 encoding step, you can create a Secret by using thekubectl create secret
+Note: If you want to skip the Base64 encoding step, you can create a Secret by using thekubectl create secretcommand:

 Here is a configuration file you can use to create a Pod: